dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Given a skew-symmetric/skew-Hermitian matrix S, show that
 $U = (S + I)(S - I)-1$
 is orthogonal/unitary.
-Then find an expression for S in terms of U .
+Then find an expression for $S$ in terms of $U$.

 ### Question 5.14
-If a linear transformation preserves a nondegenerate alternating form and has k as an eigenvalue, prove that 1/k is also an eigenvalue.
+If a linear transformation preserves a nondegenerate alternating form and has $k$ as an eigenvalue, prove that $1/k$ is also an eigenvalue.

 ### Question 5.15
 State/prove the Cayley–Hamilton theorem.